General practitioner in the Netherlands

 Do you have a question or a complaint?
 For example, with whom we share your data or our handling of your medical data?
 Do not hesitate to ask your doctor or contact our manager Jolanda van Kesteren.

-Through our patientportal we are available online 24 hours a day.
+For patients who are registered at De Doc we are available 24 hours a day through our online patientportal.
 With the portal you can make appointments, repeat prescriptions and ask the doctor brief questions (e-consults).
 You are therefore not bound by our opening times and you avoid waiting times on the telephone.

 To use the patient portal, you must register.
 Registration is only possible for patients who are registered in practice.
 In addition, a unique e-mail address must be used.
 It is not possible to link multiple accounts to the same e-mail address.